Woolverine94/biniou/README.md

     - for Windows : at least 30GB for installation without models.
     - for macOS : at least ??GB for installation without models.
   - Storage type : HDD
-  - Internet access (required only for installation and models download) : unlimited bandwith optical fiber internet access
+  - Internet access (required only for installation and models download) : unlimited bandwidth optical fiber internet access

 * **Recommended hardware :**
   - Massively multicore 64bit CPU (AMD64 architecture ONLY) and a GPU compatible with CUDA or ROCm